Bios-Marcel/ServerBrowser/README.md

 Typically, when you import a gradle project into eclipse, it takes care of creating the eclipse project files via the plugin [buildship](https://github.com/eclipse/buildship).

-However, if you want to be extra sure, don´t want to use the plugin or need to fix some synchronisation issue between eclipse and gradle; It is useful to know how to manually do it:
+However, if you want to be extra sure, don´t want to use the plugin or need to fix some synchronization issue between eclipse and gradle; It is useful to know how to manually do it:

 From the parent project run: